rayyanalbaz/Encrypt/README.md

-# Encrypting-Program
+# Encrypt
-a program that takes in a file and encrypt it in a new file C
+The idea of this C program is that the user will give it a file to encrypt, and the program will output the encrption in a new file